MackinationsAi/Upgraded-Depth-Anything-V2/README.md

 - **2024-06-20:** Our repository and project page are flagged by GitHub and removed from the public for 6 days.
 Sorry for the inconvenience.
 - **2024-06-14:** Paper, project page, code, models, demo, and benchmark are all released.
-- **2024-06-20:** This advanced upgraded repo is live, now running on .safetensors models instead of .pth models.
+- **2024-06-20:** This upgraded repo is now live & running on .safetensors models instead of .pth models.

 ## Pre-trained Models